hibryid/multi-koii-vps/README.md

 ## Disclaimer
 ***
 The project is released as is.
-It was designed to easily configure in the terminal
+It was designed to easily configure koii nodes in the terminal.

+Pros:
+1. Much more user-friendly comparing to the official documentation
+2. Multiple nodes support
+3. Proxy support (for cli nodes only)
+4. GUI support for VPS.
+5. Possible emulation(!) of amd64 containers for arm64 architecture
+(No guarantee for weak devices like Raspberry Pi)

 Requirements:
 1. Ubuntu 20+ is required